WeizhiGao/MoDiff/README.md

 ## Acknowledgements
 We appreciate the availability of well-maintained public codebases.
 Our diffusion model code is developed based on [q-diffusion](https://github.com/Xiuyu-Li/q-diffusion), [ddim](https://github.com/ermongroup/ddim), [latent-diffusion](https://github.com/CompVis/latent-diffusion), and [stable-diffusion](https://github.com/CompVis/latent-diffusion).
 If you find any bugs in this repo, feel free to contact my through email or put them in [Issues](https://github.com/WeizhiGao/MoDiff/issues).

-We thank [DeepSpeed](https://github.com/microsoft/DeepSpeed) for model sizes and BOPS measurements, and [torch-fidelity](https://github.com/toshas/torch-fidelity) and [guided-diffusion](https://github.com/openai/guided-diffusion) for IS, FID and sFID evaluation.
+We thank [DeepSpeed](https://github.com/microsoft/DeepSpeed) for model sizes and BOPS measurements, [torch-fidelity](https://github.com/toshas/torch-fidelity) and [guided-diffusion](https://github.com/openai/guided-diffusion) for IS, FID and sFID evaluation, and [LSUN]((https://github.com/fyu/lsun)) for providing datasets.